Skip to main content Link Search Menu Expand Document (external link)

 • Describe the Role of the Operating System Kernel

-• Detail the OS kernel’s role in process management and resource allocation.
+• Argue the OS kernel’s role in process management and resource allocation.

-• Highlight the kernel’s responsibilities in maintaining system security and process isolation.
+• List out the kernel’s responsibilities in maintaining system security and process isolation.

 • Explain Process Context and Isolation